joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Design Manager Onboarding.md

 * [ ] Finally, the [general guidelines](https://about.gitlab.com/handbook/general-guidelines/) will help you understand how we get things done.

 ###### Vacation
-We have a "[no ask, must tell" policy](https://about.gitlab.com/handbook/paid-time-off/).
-You do not need to ask permission to take time off, unless you want to have more than 25 consecutive calendar days off.
-The 25-day no ask limit is per vacation, not per year.
+[Time away from work](https://about.gitlab.com/handbook/paid-time-off/) is important and helpful for maintaining a healthy work/life balance.
+As a leader, you set an example for taking appropriate time away and ensuring your direct reports do the same.

 If you are planning to be on vacation for a day or longer, please communicate your time off by:
-* Updating [PTO Ninja](https://about.gitlab.com/handbook/paid-time-off/#pto-ninja) in Slack and changing your Slack status.
+* Updating [PTO by Roots](https://about.gitlab.com/handbook/paid-time-off/#pto-by-roots) in Slack and changing your Slack status.
 * Updating your [status](https://docs.gitlab.com/ee/user/profile/#current-status) in GitLab.
 * Updating the [UX calendar](https://calendar.google.com/calendar?cid=Z2l0bGFiLmNvbV85cHNoMjZmaGEzZTRtdmhscmVmdXNiNjE5a0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
 * Updating your personal calendar.
 If you use Google's `Out of Office` event feature, any meetings that are scheduled for when you are out of office will be auto-declined.
 * Notifying Valerie in your 1:1 meeting.

-If you need any help with PTO Ninja you can post to [this issue](https://gitlab.com/gitlab-com/people-ops/General/issues/285#note_185466444).

 You should communicate your time off for public holidays (since they differ depending on where you are in the world!).
 You don't need to worry about taking an hour or two off to go to the gym, take a nap, go grocery shopping, do household chores, etc.